csebuetnlp/banglabert/README.md

 # BanglaBERT

-This repository contains the official release of the model **"BanglaBERT"** and associated downstream finetuning code and datasets introduced in the paper titled [**"BanglaBERT: Language Model Pretraining and Benchmarks for
+This repository contains the official release of the model **"BanglaBERT"** and associated downstream fine-tuning code and datasets introduced in the paper titled [**"BanglaBERT: Language Model Pretraining and Benchmarks for
 Low-Resource Language Understanding Evaluation in Bangla"**](https://aclanthology.org/2022.findings-naacl.98/) published in *Findings of the Association for Computational Linguistics: NAACL 2022*.

 ## Updates
+* We have released a large variant of BanglaBERT!
+Have a look [here](https://huggingface.co/csebuetnlp/banglabert_large).
-* The Bangla2B+ pretraining is now available upon request!
+* The Bangla2B+ pretraining corpus is now available upon request!
 See [here](#datasets).

 ## Table of Contents